-- Wood, OSB, or Plywood - Concrete (vapor barrier required) - Existing fully adhered hard surface floor coverings such as ceramic tile, sheet vinyl, or epoxy floor coverings.
+- When installing ceramic, porcelain, or natural stone tile, subfloor must meet all requirements set forth by the Tile Council of North America (TCNA) - Wood, OSB, or Plywood - Concrete- A liquid applied waterproofing and anti-fracture membrane is required on all concrete applications.
+Failure to use moisture vapor protection can result in tripping of the GFCI. - Cement Backer Board - Existing fully adhered hard surface floor coverings such as ceramic tile, sheet vinyl, or epoxy floor coverings.
 Existing ceramic tile must be skim-coated with a portland-based cementitious floor patch compound to fill grout lines.
+Floor primers may be required for proper thinset or adhesive bond.
+Consult installation instructions for flooring.
 Cannot be installed over floating floor coverings or carpet. - All substrates must be clean, level, structurally sound, and deemed suitable by the manufacturer of the intended floor covering.
 Any necessary leveling, patching, or other prep work should be performed prior to installation of heat mats. - It is crucial to ensure there are no objects protruding from the subfloor that could cut, tear, or otherwise damage the heat mats.
 Check meticulously for debris, rocks, nail heads, screw heads, staples, etc.